Extracting Equations of Motion from Superconducting Circuits: Superconducting Circuit Analysis

-Finally, the circuit's degrees of freedom are defined as $\bIrrFluxVector \coloneqq (\Tilde{\phi}_1, \ldots,\Tilde{\phi}_{N-F})^{\mathsf{T}}$.
+Finally, the circuit's degrees of freedom are defined as $\bIrrFluxVector \coloneqq (\Tilde{\phi}_1, \ldots,\Tilde{\phi}_{N-F})^{\mathsf{T}}$ \cite{You_Sauls_Koch_2019}.
 Generally, these are a to-be-determined linear combination of the branch fluxes represented by the $(N-F) \times N$ matrix $\bM$:

 Furthermore, due to fluxoid quantization, no more than $N-F$ degrees of freedom in the circuit are expected.
-The quantization conditions are included by utilizing the $N \times 1$ \textit{augmented} vector $\bAugFluxVector$ and the $N \times N$ \textit{augmented} matrix $\mathbf{M}_+$:
+The quantization conditions are included by employing the $N \times 1$ \textit{augmented flux} vector $\bAugFluxVector$ and the $N \times N$ \textit{augmented} matrix $\mathbf{M}_+$ \cite{You_Sauls_Koch_2019}:

 Note that the branch flux vector and the augmented flux vector are directly related to each other through $\bMplus$ by: